 The disruptive technology "trifecta" – consisting of the Internet of Things, Blockchain and Artificial Intelligence – is gradually adopted by organizations to reap operational efficiencies and to develop new products & services, ultimately opening new marketplaces in the Machine Economy.
 Startups are also part of the shift, as these smaller business entities develop innovative use cases and keep the competition high.
-We invite you to examine this transition with us and have contextualized our findings in a graphic.
+We invite you to examine this transition with us through a sharable graphic.

 Looking to the Past to Foresee the Future